Destinations

 Auracher Löchl

-Staying put: Karl Ganzer memorial
+Karl Ganzer Memorial

-A few metres from the Auracher Löchl is the Karl Ganzer monument.
-In 1946, the self-taught musician composed the famous Kufstein song and made the town known worldwide as the "Pearl of Tyrol": there are said to be more than 1,000 different versions of the song.
+A few metres from the Auracher Löchl is the Karl Ganzer Monument.
+In 1946, the self-taught musician composed the famous "Kufsteinlied" song and made the town known worldwide as the “Pearl of Tirol”.
+There are said to be more than 1,000 different versions of the song.

-Every day at 12 noon (in July and August also at 6 pm), Kufstein is filled with organ music from 4,948 pipes and 46 stops.
+Every day at 12 o'clock noon (in July and August also at 6 pm), Kufstein is filled with organ music from 4,948 pipes and 46 stops.
 The best listening experience is on the covered forecourt to the fortress.
-You can also watch the organist at work - and perhaps even request a piece of music.
+You can also watch the organist at work – and perhaps even request a piece of music.
 "I'm playing a special piece for the lady from Holland today," announces Hans Berger as he welcomes the audience.
 He has been taking turns playing the organ concert with his son Johannes and two other musicians since 2009.
 The extraordinary musical performance lasts 20 minutes and always ends with the piece "The Good Comrade".

 Heldenorgel